What Causes Vitamin D Deficiency

 - Working indoors or covering up excessively when outside – these people have low exposure to natural sunlight and may require additional dietary Vitamin D.

-- Sunscreen use – sunscreen almost completely reduces the skin’s ability to synthesise Vitamin D. However, for fair skinned people sensible sun protection behaviour should not put them at risk of Vitamin D deficiency.
+- Sunscreen use – sunscreen almost completely reduces the skin’s ability to synthesise Vitamin D. However, for fair skinned people sensible sun protection behaviour should not put them at risk of Vitamin D insufficiency.

 - Season – less exposure to sunlight in winter means less opportunity for the body to produce Vitamin D. In winter and spring 40.5% of women under 60 years in south-east Queensland showed insufficient levels of Vitamin D.